Predicting earthquake damages with Azure ML Workspace

 The best choice of algorithms and data features are highly dependent on what problem you try to solve, and what kind of dataset you have.

 And remember, spend as much time as possible with feature engineering, because that has the biggest impact on the accuracy of the model.
 Training and testing the model helps you to see where the model needs to be improved to get better accuracy of prediction.
-Iterative improvements are key to machine learning modeling and the best result is the aim – this is the reason, I think, why Artificial Intelligence is an always improving field.
+Iterative improvements are key to ML modeling and the best result is the aim – this is the reason, I think, why Artificial Intelligence is an always improving field.